All Episodes

 What we address in the editor's note deals with the fact that we originally reported that the telephone companies were working under contract with the NSA.

-Accompanying story, the newspaper reported today that lawmakers on House and Senate intelligence committees have said that while the NSA has amassed a huge database of calling records, Cooperation with the NSA by telephone companies was not as extensive as USA Today initially reported on May the 11th.
+Accompanying story, the newspaper reported today that lawmakers on House and Senate intelligence committees have said that while the NSA has amassed a huge database of calling records, cooperation with the NSA by telephone companies was not as extensive as USA Today initially reported on May the 11th.

 This is shades of Dan Rather and Mary Mapes.

-Find out that the documents are forged, and Dan rather says nobody has challenged the depth of our story.
+Find out that the documents are forged, and Dan Rather says, nobody has challenged the depth of our story.

 Nobody has been able to disprove the contention of the story.

-Or standing by the story, if this story is not true, I want to break that story.
+If this story is not true, I want to break that story.

 Remember when he said that?

-As long as nobody can disprove it, then it's true.
+As long as nobody can disprove it, then it's true, even when you have to retract it.

 Back after this.